Editor's choice: OppLoans Installment Loans

 The table below lists a range of short term lenders who offer $1,500 loans.

 How much you pay each month depends on two factors: Your APR and your loan term.
-APRs typically push 100% and come with terms from three to 12 months.
+Traditional personal loans cap APRs at 36%, while alternative short-term loans typically push 100% APRs and come with terms from 3 to 18 months.

 While there is no definite way to make sure a lender approves your application, it could help your application to keep the following in mind:

 |24 months||Compare more|